 Kronch Pemmikan – Ingredients

-Lard, vegetable fat, fish meal, dextrose, corn, barley, brewer’s yeast, rice, sugar and garlic.
+Lard, vegetable fat, fish meal, dextrose, corn, barley, brewer’s yeast and garlic.
 Kronch Pemmikan contains 24% protein and 59% fat.

 Kronch Pemmikan – Nutritional content per 100g

 - Energy 2485 kJ/600 kcal

 - Crude protein 24 g

 - Crude fibre 0,5 g